Spurn – Autumn Migration

 Day Five: our final day will see us explore the Beacon Ponds area once again before returning to collect our things from our accommodation.
 We will have lunch together before seawatching from the Warren where people can leave as and when they choose.

-Plans will the flexible and we’ll adapt each day to the conditions, rarities and movement – the excitement of autumn is birds can arrive from anywhere.
+Plans will be flexible and we’ll adapt each day to the conditions, rarities and movement – the excitement of autumn is birds can arrive from anywhere.

 Likely species could include: